 - There is greater pressure on team members, and they have to spend a large amount of time on project development

 Kanban is another popular Agile framework.
 But, unlike Scrum, Kanban is less time-based and more focused on managing the volume of work in process (WIP).

 The Kanban framework was designed to help maintain a continuous flow of productivity while ensuring no one on the team is overworked or overwhelmed.
 It helps project teams reduce bottlenecks, improve efficiencies, increase quality, and boost overall output.

-To learn more about Kanban, check out The Ultimate Guide To Kanban Methodology.
+To learn more about Kanban and Kanban software development, check out The Ultimate Guide To Kanban Methodology.

 What is a Kanban Board?

 Traditionally, Kanban involves a planning whiteboard or chalkboard, where statuses such as “Planned,” “In Progress,” “In Review,” etc., are all listed out.

 Each deliverable is then written down on a Post-It and placed under the proper status.
 As the deliverable moves through the stages, the Post-It moves on the project status whiteboard.

 Here are some pros and cons of using Kanban and Kanban boards to manage your projects:

 - It helps push work that often gets “stuck” through to completion